If you looking for a central place to stay in Croatia to explore the country’s major landmarks, the city of Split is a great choice!

 Here is our full post on how to get from Split to Dubrovnik.

-Split is actually a great base to visit other Dalmatian towns, like Zadar, Šibenik, or Dubrovnik.
-Zadar is less than 160 km from Split, and the two are connected by a modern multilane highway.
+Split is also a great base to visit other Dalmatian towns, like Zadar, Šibenik, or Makarska.
+Zadar is less than 160 km from Split, and the two towns are connected by a modern multilane motorway.

-Zadar has a cool city vibe, fewer crowds, lovely seafront, and apparently the best sunset on all Adriatic.
+Zadar has a cool city vibe, fewer crowds, a lovely seafront, and one of the best sunsets on the Adriatic.